Contrary to what people say, buying a home is not the best investment you can make. In fact, I would even argue, it really isn’t an investment at all.

 Hello.
 I’m Shannyn.
-I bought a home this year and despite the fact that it was personally horrendous through and through, that is not why I’m asking you to take your foot off the gas pedal of the American Dream as you careen off a cliff into consumerism.
+I bought a home this year and despite the fact that it was personally horrendous through and through, that is not why I’m asking you to take your foot off the gas pedal before you careen off a cliff into mortgage debt.

 I’m asking you to think about it, because I care.

 Buying a home is often touted as the most important investment you’ll ever make.
 People tell you this all the time.
-Of course, this super important decision comes right after the first most important investment people tell you that you will make, of your education, which essentially firmly clasps the debt shackle on the other ankle so you’re nice and even, wobbling to adulthood with no less than 30 lbs. of debt baggage affixed to your person.
+Of course, this super important decision comes right after the first most important investment people tell you about -your education.
+Right after you’ve already taken on a bunch of student loans, you’re told to take on a mortgage.
+This essentially clasps the debt shackle on the other ankle so you’re nice and even, wobbling to adulthood with no less than 30 lbs. of debt baggage affixed to your person.

-If you left college feeling like society lead you astray as you drag around a giant pile of student loan debt, I assure you, this well meant advice rears its ugly head once again when it claims that really, the real most important decision is now a house, you just get to do it now with a hand tied behind your back.
+If you left college feeling like society lead you astray as you drag around a giant pile of student loan debt, I assure you, this well meant advice rears its ugly head once again.
+Now though, folks will claim that that actually, the real most important decision is now a house, you just get to do it now with a hand tied behind your back and less disposable income.

 I’m not a huge fan of seeing your home as investment, because simply put, it’s not.
-I know very little about investing, but from what my far more intellectually astute friends have told me, you can do far better buying a teeny house, or renting, and taking that cash difference and putting it into index funds (ooh, big words here) that get an annual 7-8% annual return.
+I know very little about investing, but from what my far more intellectually astute friends have told me, you can do far better buying a teeny house, or renting in some cases, and taking that cash difference and putting it into index funds (ooh, big words here) that get an annual 7-8% annual return.
 In about 9 years, you’ll double your money.

 You know what what won’t double your money?
 Buying a house.